mahmoud/sedimental/entries/statistics_for_software.md

 [http400]: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error
 [http500]: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error

-Here we can assume that we have several curves overlaid, with at least 3 or 4 peaks.
-Maintaining a single summary is really not doing the data justice.
-Two peaks really narrows down the field of applicable techniques, and three or more will present a real challenge.
+Here we can assume that we have several curves overlaid, with 3 obvious peaks.
+This exaggerated graph makes it clear that maintaining a single set of summary statistics can do the data great injustice.
+Two peaks really narrows down the field of effective statistical techniques, and three or more will present a real challenge.
 There are times when you will want to discover and track datasets separately for more meaningful analysis.
 Other times it makes more sense to bite the bullet and leave the data mixed.

 [**Time-series statistics**][timeseries] transforms measurements by contextualizing them into a single, near-universal dimension: time